fabianishere/udm-kernel/README.md

 See [udm-kernel-tools](https://github.com/fabianishere/udm-kernel-tools)
 for instructions on how to run these kernels on your device.

-## Features
+## Flavours
+This repository offers several kernel flavours for the UniFi Dream Machine (Pro):

+### Stock
+The sources for the stock kernel running on the UDM/P is located at the [flavour/stock](https://github.com/fabianishere/udm-kernel/tree/flavour/stock) branch.

+We do not offer any pre-built kernels for stock kernels.
+However, the stock kernel provides the base upon which the other kernel flavours build.

+### Edge
+The edge flavour is located at the [master](https://github.com/fabianishere/udm-kernel/tree/master) branch and extends the stock kernel with more functionality.
-For the edge flavour, we extend the stock Linux kernel running on the UniFi Dream Machine (Pro) with the following features:
+In particular, we extend the stock flavour kernel the following features:
 1. Multicast routing
 2. Multipath routing
 3. In-kernel [WireGuard](https://wireguard.com) VPN support

+The edge flavour targets the most common use-cases for running a custom kernel, but should not behave differently from the stock kernel in default configuration.

+Pre-built kernels are available on the [Releases](https://github.com/fabianishere/udm-kernel/releases) page (suffixed with `-edge`).

 ## Installation
 SSH into your UniFi Dream Machine and enter the UniFi OS shell as follows: